rinnakk/nue-asr/README.md

 Command-line interface and python interface are available.

 ## Command-line usage
-The following command will transcribe the audio file via the command line interface.
+The following command transcribes the audio file using the command line interface.
 Audio files will be automatically downsampled to 16kHz.
 ```bash
 nue-asr audio1.wav